pieterjandesmedt/vite-et-reves/content/captains-log/2020-02-24-scarborough.md

 {{< two-images src1="IMG_9457.jpg" alt1="Very elaborate costumes" ratio1="1x1" src2="IMG_9458_1.jpg" alt2="Too bad we saw no parade" ratio2="1x1" >}}

 We found a parking lot where the dressed-up people seemed to converge.
 An MC and a jury were presiding over some kind of competition of which group had the best costume.
 It looked all pretty serious.
 Nobody was smiling.
-On the road, speaker trucks were still almost crashing into each other all the time.
+On the road, towering speaker trucks were still nearly crashing into each other all the time.

 By now we were quite hungry.
 We only had eaten breakfast.
 We escaped the deafening music into the airconditioned quiet of a KFC --- my first time ever in a KFC --- to have late lunch or early dinner.